mehdi-fathi/eloquent-filter/README.md

 - You had better keep `max_limit`.
 It's a limitation for preventing making awful queries mistakenly by the developer or intentionally by a villain user.

         'max_limit' => 20

+- From now on , we have the ability to record logs by logger instance.
+Since queries is made dynamically somehow , the need of feature keeping queries with their time is required.
+So we added it in this version with some other options to better management.

+        'log' => [
+        'has_keeping_query' => false,
+        'max_time_query' => null,
+        'type' => 'eloquentFilter.query']

+  It's disable by default you enable by `has_keeping_query`, `type` is type log ,and `max_time_query` is a value for keeping queries with high time-executed.

 ### Alias

 Sometimes you may want to change some parameters in the URL while those mention a field of the model.